parrottizing/youtube_history_analyzer/README.md

 - 🔒 Isolated environment
 - 📁 Automatic output directory mapping
 - 🚀 One-command execution

+Notes:
+- The container reads `history.txt` and `.env` from your host via read-only mounts
+- Outputs (CSVs/PNGs) are written to the `output/` directory on your host
+- If you changed `history.txt` in your editor, make sure it is saved before running Docker

 #### Option B: Automated Pipeline (Local)
 Run the complete pipeline with a single command: